BhavdeepSinghNijhawan/Huffman-Encoder-and-Decoder/README.md

 ```
 import { BinaryHeap } from './heap.js';
 export { HuffmanCoder }

 ```
-- The BinaryHeap class is imported from the heap.js file.
+- The BinaryHeap class is imported from the `heap.js` file.
-- The HuffmanCoder class is exported to be used in other files.
+- The `HuffmanCoder` class is exported to be used in other files.

 ```
 class HuffmanCoder {

 ```
-- Defines a class named HuffmanCoder.
+- Defines a class named `HuffmanCoder`.

 ```
 stringify(node) {
     if (typeof(node[1]) === "string") {